stefanoc/policy/README.md

 Policy is a simple library to manage policy strategies for different "resources" which are operated on by one or more "agents".

+## Features

+* No external dependencies
+* Lightweight
+* Pure and plain Ruby
+* Does not hook into your framework
+* Does not do the real work for you

 ## Installation

 Add this line to your application's Gemfile: